AhmetHamzaEmra/ahmethamzaemra.github.io/_posts/2018-07-27-What-happens-next.md

 >
 > *summer pathetic*

-Unfortunately, it seems Tom is not happy after all :cry:
+Unfortunately, it seems Tom is not happy after all :S

+### Good Will Hunting

+Coming Soon!

 ## So what else?

 I wrote a 120 lines of python code, which can be found in this [here](https://github.com/AhmetHamzaEmra/What_happened_next).
-Feel free the experiment and please share the cool results with me :smile: Honestly, this work needs a lot of improvement, so feel free to contribute...
+Feel free the experiment and please share the cool results with me!
+Honestly, this work needs a lot of improvement, so feel free to contribute...